Dustinpro/Applied-Machine-Learning/README.md

 HW4: Principal Coordinate Analysis (NOT PCA) on CIFAR-10 \
 HW5: K-means \
 HW6: Regression on Boston Housing \
+HW7: Regression models and Regularization \
+\
-Collaborated with Zachary from HW5
+Collaborated with Zachary from HW5 \
+Final Letter Grade: A